Skip to content

 (Model.instance().get(name), spec)

-for name, spec in self.root.items()
+for name, spec in self.schema_rules.items()

 if schema.is_a(name)